vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 (2) Published by the Vidya-tarangini Press, Mysore, 1896, in Telugu characters.

-(3) Pūna Ananda-"šrama Series, No. 50.
-1906, with a commentary by Vasudeva Šastrin, in Devanagari.
+(3) Pūna Ananda-"śrama Series, No. 50.
+1906, with a commentary by Vasudeva Śastrin, in Devanagari.
 Varia lectiones is almost nil, but a good editon along with English translation seems a future contin- gency.
 The author has divided the work into Ten Avataras, ie., Incarnations, in allusion to the fact of Vishnu's (Nārāyaṇa's) Ten Incarnations.
 Con- forming with this sentiment, have I adopted the equivalent term Advent to mean Sections or Chapters.

 There are two Kārikās (versified works) treating of the same subject-matter (come to my notice), (1) Vedānta-kārika-"vali by Venkațârya, (2) Yatindra- siddhānta-sangraha by Sri-saila-"carya.
 [Vidya- tarangini Press, Maisir.]

 xii

-YATINDRA-MATA-DĪPIKĀ

 As I stated above, the work, being academic, is rather rigid.
 I would therefore recommend the read- er to begin from the Fourth Advent to the End (prameya part), and then turn back to the First Three Advents (pramāna part).
-In any case the copious notes supplied will, it is hoped, lead to a clear comprehension of the otherwise intricate windings of the Višishțâ-'dvaita Philosophy and Religion.
+In any case the copious notes supplied will, it is hoped, lead to a clear comprehension of the otherwise intricate windings of the Viśishțâ-'dvaita Philosophy and Religion.

 *

-8. Finally, I have to note that this addition to the Orientalia was finished on the 2nd of February 1912, the auspicious day on which a great festival is held in Melkote Hill (Tiru-Nārāyaça-puram), thirty miles north from Maisur (Mysore), in honour of Šri Rāmānuja having discovered the Holy Image of Nārāyaṇa overgrown with jungle and ant-hills, under the asterism Punarvasu (pollox).
+8. Finally, I have to note that this addition to the Orientalia was finished on the 2nd of February 1912, the auspicious day on which a great festival is held in Melkote Hill (Tiru-Nārāyaça-puram), thirty miles north from Maisur (Mysore), in honour of Śri Rāmānuja having discovered the Holy Image of Nārāyaṇa overgrown with jungle and ant-hills, under the asterism Punarvasu (pollox).
 By acci- dent or providence, it is difficult for the small wits of man to divine, Rev. J. N. Farquhar of the Y. M. C. A. Calcutta, came just now for the first time to Maisûr and in his address to the public in the Wesleyan Mission School hall, began with the preliminary that what attracted him to the place was neither woodland nor river-scene, neither Darya-Daulats nor Tippu's Tombs, but that great Ramanuja who appeared ten centuries ago on this land giving to men a great spiritual

 *See (my) Life of Ramanuja.
 Ch. xxix.